 Prescott DUI Attorneys

-Arizona DUI Defense Attorneys Dunham & Jones
+DUI Defense Attorneys in Arizona

 Prescott DUI Defense Attorneys

-Call 602-888-8000 today for a FREE consultation and talk to a Prescott DUI Attorney at Dunham & Jones and see how they can help you fight your DUI, Aggravated DUI, Extreme DUI, or Super Extreme DUI case in Yavapai County.
-Dunham & Jones #1 Goal is a DISMISSAL or REDUCTION in your Yavapai County charge.
+Call 800-852-8005 today for a FREE consultation and talk to a Prescott DUI Attorney and see how they can help you fight your DUI, Aggravated DUI, Extreme DUI, or Super Extreme DUI case in Yavapai County.
+Contact a Prescott DUI Defense Attorney for a FREE DUI consultation and get a FREE copy of your DUI arrest report in Yavapai County.

 An arrest for DUI, Aggravated DUI, Extreme DUI, and Super Extreme DUI cases in Prescott can result in thousands of dollars in fines, higher auto insurance costs, loss of license, community service, and even jail time in Yavapai County.
 There is hope, however.
 A qualified and experienced Prescott DUI attorney can make a difference in the outcome of your case.